nikinaghibi/cumene-process-design/README.md

 ### Cumene Purification Column — C2

+- Actual trays: ~37
+- Diameter: ~1.49 m
+- Height: ~26.35 m
-- Actual trays:t sizing,- Diameter:EADME.md رو ی- Height: README.md رو - Main function: Cumene / PDIB separation
+- Main function: Cumene / PDIB separation

 The purpose of this column is to obtain high-purity cumene while removing the heavier PDIB by-product from the bottom.